POCUMTUCK STATE OF MIND

 An Invitation

+There is no RFQ for work that matters.
+The creek teaches before the methodology exists to name what it is teaching.
+Shelly has been waiting in the potholes longer than living memory.
 The quorum has been patient.
 The trail is being renamed.
 The ghost channel is being opened.
 The Hawk is taking up its position.
-The warrior’s figure is rising.
+The warrior's figure is rising.
 The council ring waits for new voices.

 The boy who played in Smokes Creek became the man who found the ghost channel.
 The argument is now in your hands.